authlib/example-oauth2-server/README.md

 And we have an API route for testing.
 Check the code of `/api/me`.

 ## Finish

-Now, init everything in `website/app.py`.
-And here you go.
+Here you go.
 You've got an OAuth 2.0 server.

 Read more information on <https://docs.authlib.org/>.